wlavallee/aaxToM4b/README.md

 This is a simple bash script designed to convert Audible's `.aax` files to `.m4b` format, which can then be imported into Apple's Books program.
 The script is a response to the introduction of what I consider 'advertising' in the Audible app after Amazon's acquisition of Audible.
 The script utilizes the `activation_bytes` unique to your Audible account to decrypt and convert the files.

 ## Background
 I have been using this script for a while as a workaround for the increased advertising content in the Audible app.
 The `.aax` files from Audible are essentially standard audio files with added DRM protection.
-Once the `activation_bytes` for your account are known, these files can be converted into a more standard and versatile format (`m4b`), making them compatible with Apple Books, which I find to have less intrusive advertising.
+Once the `activation_bytes` for your account are known (beyond the scope of this page), these files can be converted into a more standard and versatile format (`m4b`), making them compatible with Apple Books, which I find to have less intrusive advertising.

 ## Requirements
 - **ffmpeg**: A robust tool for processing multimedia files.